 However, beyond the frameworks that enable large-scale data analysis, there have also been substantial changes in the underlying storage that enable scale, speed, and volume for data analytics.
 When Hadoop was built, it was designed around very dense, very cheap 7200 RPM mechanical hard drives.
 Solid state storage has evolved to be much cheaper, denser, and faster through protocols like NVMe that offer extremely low levels of latency, and very dense SSDs.
 This speed, combined with cost reductions for SSDs, means you have highly scalable and affordable all-flash storage to support your data lake.

 As you can see, storage has evolved a great deal over the years.
 It’s gotten faster, has a much greater ability to scale up, and has been decoupled from the underlying hardware.
 How to protect, manage, and pull meaningful insights out of the data residing in that storage is the next great challenge.
 VAST Data can help.

-The architecture of VAST allows customers to benefit from real-time storage performance for all data analytics use cases, ranging from data warehouse analytics and ad-hoc queries to complex data science jobs.
+The disaggregated shared everything (DASE) architecture of the VAST Data Platform allows customers to benefit from real-time storage performance for all data analytics use cases, ranging from data warehouse analytics and ad-hoc queries to complex data science jobs.